The Lost Bond Film by the ‘Shakespeare of Hollywood’

 ‘Here’s another strong argument for having a Kindle – last year, British thriller-writer Jeremy Duns published a short but fascinating ebook, Rogue Royale, about the rocky history of making a film out of the first James Bond novel Casino Royale after it appeared in 1953...
 The really newsworthy aspect of the ebook is Duns’ investigation into a never-shot Ben Hecht screenplay of the book commissioned by producer Charles Feldman.’ – Joe Meyers, Joe’s View (Connecticut Post entertainment blog)

-Buy Rogue Royale as an ebook or paperback at:
+You can download Rogue Royale here.
+It’s also available as an ebook or paperback from the following sites:

 And other Amazon sites.
 Also available as part of the omnibus Duns on Bond.